dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 Many CLDF-datasets also contain a bibTeX-file with bibliographic references for the data.
 In such cases, each data-point may be tied to a reference by the key in the bibTeX entry.
 Usually the key is in a column called “Source” in the ValueTable or FormTable.
 The bibTeX file is usually called “sources.bib”.
 If it’s called something else, it’ll say so in the meta-data JSON-file.

-## Tables inside the datasets
+## Tables (aka components) inside the modules in side datasets

-There are some tables that occur in most CLDF-datasets, and some that occur only in certain types.
+There are some tables that occur in most CLDF-modules, and some that occur only in certain types.
 For example, there is no table with word forms for StructureDatasets - that’s for Wordlists and Dictionaries.

 The tables have specific names in the CLDF-world and have pre-defined specifics.
 The names are different from their filenames.
 You can see which name is tied to which file in the json.
 “LanguageTable” is usually found in the file languages.csv, “CodeTable” in codes.csv, “ValueTable” in values.csv, “CognateTable” in cognates.csv etc.